DETERring more than Deforestation: Environmental Enforcement Reduces Violence in the Amazon: Results

 \subsection{Valuing Violence Reduction}

-Our estimates in Section \ref{SecMainResults} imply that the expansion of state presence through DETER prevented approximately 1,477 homicides per year.\footnote{$\text{``Effect of } 0.728 \text{ homicide per 100,000 inhabitants per fine} \times 9.87 \text{ fines for the average city} \times 0.3948 \text{ inhabitants (measured in 100,000 people) in the average city''}$ gives the average reduction in homicides per municipality.
-Multiplying this number by the number of municipalities in the Brazilian Amazon (521) yields a reduction of 1,477 homicides per year, from an average of annual homicide of 8,790 and population of 20.5 million (Table \ref{tab:descriptive_statistics}).} This result represents a 15\% reduction in the regional homicides.
+Our estimates in Section \ref{SecMainResults} imply that the expansion of state presence through DETER prevented approximately 1,477 homicides per year.\footnote{$\text{``Effect of } 0.728 \text{ homicide per 100,000 inhabitants per fine} \times 9.87 \text{ fines for the average municipality} \times 0.3948 \text{ inhabitants (measured in 100,000 people) in the average municipality''}$ gives the average reduction in homicides per municipality.
+Multiplying this number by the number of municipalities in the Brazilian Amazon (521) yields a reduction of 1,477 homicides per year.
+In comparison, the total number of homicides per year in the Amazon is 8,790 on average and the total population in the region is 20.5 million (Table \ref{tab:descriptive_statistics}).} This result represents a 15\% reduction in the regional homicides.
 For comparison, the literature evaluating policies that increase state presence in areas with low state capacity frequently finds large effects on homicides.
-For example, \citet{Ferraz2023} estimates that retaking control of slums dominated by drug gangs in the city of Rio de Janeiro, Brazil, decreases homicides by 30\% around pacified slums, and \citet{Mancha2025} estimates that the creation of militarized, motorcycle-based police squads in a poor state in Brazil (Ceará) decreases homicides by 57\%.
+For example, \citet{Ferraz2023} estimate that retaking control of slums dominated by drug gangs in the city of Rio de Janeiro, Brazil, decreases homicides by 30\% around pacified slums, and \citet{Mancha2025} estimate that the creation of militarized, motorcycle-based police squads in a poor state in Brazil (Ceará) decreases homicides by 57\%.\footnote{Additionally, \cite{chimeli2017use} find that the criminalization of the mahogany trade in the Amazon resulted in an additional 345 homicides per year, considering only the state of Pará (accounting for 38\% of the population in our sample, as of 2010) and covering the period 1999–2013, when homicide rates were lower than in our study period (Figure \ref{fig:homicide_trend}).}

 To value the estimated reduction, we use the willingness-to-pay estimates by \cite{dominguez2024willingness}.
 They estimate a willingness to pay of \$152 per person per year for a 20\% decrease in homicides.
-Scaling this estimate to our result implies aggregate benefits of roughly \$2.3 billions annually.
+Scaling this estimate to our result implies aggregate benefits of roughly \$2.3 billion annually.\footnote{To find this value, multiply \$152 by $\frac{15\%}{20\%}$ and by 20.5 million people.}

 For comparison, the combined annual budget of IBAMA and INPE --- a loose upper bound on the costs of DETER according to \cite{assuncao2023deter} --- is about \$622 million.
 Hence, even abstracting from DETER’s environmental objectives, its law enforcement component alone generates a benefit–cost ratio of at least 3.7.